 In order to benefit from the savings of classic car insurance, make sure to remain within the limits of your policy.
 Restrictions such as a mileage must be adhered to strictly otherwise you run the risk of having claims rejected and ultimately losing coverage.
 If you told your insurer that you plan to use your collectible sports car only for exhibits and parades, don’t drive it to work every day.
 An annual mileage limit of around 5,000 likely will apply to your vehicle.

 Classic car owners are known for the meticulous care they take to restore and maintain a piece of history.
 You will receive better protection and coverage for your investment if you secure insurance designed specifically for the unique circumstances of driving a collectible.

-Want to tell us about your collector car?
-Share your story in the comments section below.
+Tell us about your collector car in the comments section below.

 Learn more about how AAA can help you protect your collector car.